-If you love being outdoors and are mechanically inclined, Charlie Tran wants to talk to you about his job.
+If you love being outdoors and are mechanically inclined, Charlie Tran wants to talk to you.
 He thinks his story might help you find your path.

-The 27-year-old is now a wind technician with NextEra Energy.
+The 27-year-old is a wind technician, aka wind turbine technician, with NextEra Energy.
 He maintains and troubleshoots wind turbines.
 He's been in the wind industry for about 2 1/2 years.
-He spent "shy of two years" traveling with a company called Airway Services, then decided to settle down and find a non-traveling position closer to home.
+He spent about two years traveling with a company called Airway Services, then decided to settle down and find a non-traveling position closer to home.

 Right about that time, my parents closed their restaurant.
 I was without a job and had no clue what was next for me.
 But for some reason, I was getting emails from the career website Glassdoor.
 The first thing that popped up when I clicked on the email was “Fastest Growing Jobs in the U.S.”

-When I clicked on that link, the very first thing that popped up was wind turbine technician.
-Growing up in the South, I had never seen a wind turbine, but I thought to myself that it would be a really cool career.
-When I researched more and more about this career, it drew me closer and closer to picking it.
+When I clicked on that link, the first thing that popped up was wind turbine technician.
+Growing up in the South, I had never seen a wind turbine, but I thought to myself "That it would be a really cool career!"
+When I researched more about this career, it drew me closer to picking it.
 It matched everything I had always liked doing — being outdoors, seeing new places and maintaining things.

-After completion of WTTA, that’s when I landed my traveling job maintaining turbines.
+After completion of WTTA, I landed my traveling job maintaining turbines.
 I would have never thought I could see different parts of the U.S. while getting paid.

-If it wasn’t for that email from Glassdoor, I would have never considered this career just because I didn’t know these types of jobs existed.
+If it wasn’t for that random email, I would have never considered this career just because I didn’t know these types of jobs existed.
 I constantly get questions from friends, family and the online community about these turbines and my job in general.

-What do you like most about your job?
+What do you like most about being a wind turbine technician?
 And least?

 What I like most are the views, opportunities to travel, and the money.